HelloEchoCS/ttsEngine-ssml-fix/README.md

-# SherpaTTS With SSML tag fix
+# SherpaTTS With SSML Tag Fix

 This repo is forked from [SherpaTTS](https://github.com/woheller69/ttsEngine), which is an Android Text-to-Speech engine based on Next-gen Kaldi.
 It uses voices from [Piper Voices](https://rhasspy.github.io/piper-samples/) or [Coqui](https://github.com/coqui-ai/TTS/).

-## Why this fork exists
+## Why This Fork Exists

 Some applications (Here WeGo, for example) will send speech text with SSML tags.
 For example:
 ```